Could your lipstick contain lead? Yes, it’s scary but true! That’s why I’m so passionate about finding the best lead free lipsticks!

 A girl’s got to be gorgeous (and stress free)!
 Especially on date night!
 So here are some top picks for lead free lipsticks:

 Brands I’ve Used:

-Gabriel Cosmetics Lipsticks These have been my favorite lipsticks for nearly a decade.
+Gabriel Cosmetics Lipsticks These have been my favorite lead free lipsticks for nearly a decade.
 I’ve got a signature shade – and it’s Gabriel Cosmetics’ Maple Shimmer.
-I love this brand!
-It’s easy to find, too (order online or purchase in Whole Foods and other health food stores).
-Chances are, if you’ve watched many of my You Tube videos, I’m wearing lead-free Maple Shimmer lipstick.

-ZuZu Luxe This brand is a part of Gabriel Cosmetics, but if you happen to see if listed separately, know that they are lead-free lipsticks, too.
+ZuZu Luxe This brand is a part of Gabriel Cosmetics, but if you happen to see if listed separately, know that they are lead free lipsticks, too.
 My favorite shade for many years is Allure.
-Again, I buy mine in Whole Foods or other health food stores.
-Also order online.
+Again, I buy mine online at Target and Amazon.

-Looking for healthier cosmetics?
 Did you know that Ulta has some surprising natural makeup brands and skincare?
-Check out one of my latest Ulta Hauls and be sure to sign up for Ultamate Rewards:
+Check out one of my latest Ulta Hauls:

-Don’t see your favorite lead free lipstick?
+Don’t see your favorite lead free lipsticks?
 Let us know what brand you’d recommend below!